TAMPA BAY MASTERS BASKETBALL RULES, ETC.

-In a 4-team division, you play each team in the division once in preliminary play Friday and Saturday.
+In a 4-team division, you play each team in the division once in preliminary play.
 The top 2 teams play for championship (1st and Runner Up), the other two teams play for 3rd and 4th place.

 In a 5 team Division, Each team plays one of the other teams in the group.
 The Champion is determined by the Master's tie breaking rules. (see How does the Tie Breaker System work for advancing below)